Skip to Content

 Next, you should add the grit.
 Like the rocks, how much grit you put in your rock tumbler varies.
 Depending on the barrel size, the amount of grit will always differ.

-All rock tumblers come with a chart that indicates the amount of grit you should be using at every phase of the process.
-However, if you lose the chart or you don’t have it at hand, a rule of thumb says to use 2 to 2,5 tablespoons of grit per pound of a load.
+All rock tumblers come with a chart indicating the amount of grit you should use at every phase of the process.
+However, if you lose the chart or don’t have it, a rule of thumb says to use 2 to 2,5 tablespoons of grit per pound of a load.
 Usually, you will start with about 80 grams of coarse silicon carbide grit.

 Depending on the rock’s hardness, you may start with the 120/200 grit instead of the 60/90 one.
-As we were saying, if the rocks have a hardness of 6 or below on the Mohs scale, coarse grit might break or scratch them.
+As we were saying, coarse grit might break or scratch if the rocks have a hardness of 6 or below on the Mohs scale.

-Before starting the tumbler, inspect the device and make sure the barrel is charged within the weight allowance for the motor to be used.
+Before starting the tumbler, inspect the device and ensure the barrel is charged within the weight allowance for the motor.

 Also, the sealing surface and the lid are clean.
 And don’t forget to monitor the tumbler for a few minutes to ensure there are no leaks.

-To conclude, load your tumbler barrel 2/3 to 3/4 full with the rough materials you have chosen.
+To conclude, load your tumbler barrel 2/3 to 3/4 full with your chosen rough materials.
 The grit quantity is listed on the tumbler’s chart shipped with the device.
-In case of need, the rule is to add about 2 – 2.5 tablespoons per pound of a load.
+In case of need, the rule is to add 2 – 2.5 tablespoons per pound of a load.

 TIP: It is always good to know what rocks can be tumbled together and how long it takes to tumble different rocks.
 Check out these two articles below and find out how to get better results when you tumble rocks: